Valuable Vinyl: How to Care for Your Prized Classical LPs

 3. Never blow dust off of your records.

 However, if sending out your collection is not an option, or you feel that cleaning is part of the ritual and want to do it yourself, there are some other options.
-Kassem puts it simply, “Don’t get it dirty!
-Keep your fingerprints off.
-You wouldn’t believe how much oil you have on your hands.
-Treat it with respect, and put it away after listening.”
+Kassem puts it simply:

-Deceptively simple: Chad Kassem demonstrates how to handle a record (Photo: Mary Mazurek)
+Deceptively simple — Chad Kassem demonstrates how to handle a record (Photo: Mary Mazurek)

 The fact is that we live in the real world and try as we might, fingerprints and dust are going to get on our albums.
 Then what?
 You might invest in a home ultrasonic record cleaner, which not only takes care of the debris, but also removes an only recently-discovered coating on the album, which results from the manufacturing process known as the release agent.
-Dr. Charles Kirmuss of Kirmuss Audio describes that “…when you heat a plastic, a lubricant bubbles to the surface of the plastic, which facilitates the record to pop out of the press.
+Dr. Charles Kirmuss of Kirmuss Audio describes that “when you heat a plastic, a lubricant bubbles to the surface, which facilitates the record to pop out of the press.
 It thus coats the record.”
-What’s worse is that it attracts dust, and when the heat of the stylus hits the groove, it micro-welds the dust particles into the release agent, resulting in audible clicks and pops.
-According to Kirmuss, removing this release agent with the ultrasonic process reduces clicks and pops and results in increased signal (approximately 1.5dB).

 Kirmuss’ passion for music and broadcasting, which brought him to love vinyl also inspired him to create an at-home ultrasonic cleaning system.
 He explains, “With ultrasonic cavitation, bubbles are generated and explode, and then they create upon that explosion a plasma wave that moves the water in the tank between 300 and 1500 mph.”
 However, he warns that vinyl repels water because of its positive charge.
 Therefore, he designed surfactant solution to attract water to the vinyl, thus allowing for exceptional cleaning and restoration.